svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 memory usage that grows with each recursive call.
 One thing I want to be able to run on the microcontrollers are infinite loops.
-In lispBM I would express such a function as a tail-recursion and it should be possible to run in indefinitely.
+In lispBM I would express such a function as a tail-recursion and it should be possible to run it indefinitely.
 I think another option would be to transform the program itself (the program to evaluate) into what is called continuation passing style.
 Then an evaluator for that continuation passing style program could be written in a way that has